This article will make comparing personal trainer courses easy for you.

 What do former students say? – Neutral Review Sites.

 Now let us see what the general public thinks.
 Which companies are overhyped?
 Which companies can provide a quality service at a level you deserve?
 What companies are actually better than they seem.
 The only way to understand this is to look at review sites that are neutral where real customers can comment and not be afraid to share their views.
-We have decided to look at the top three biggest review platforms for the UK.
-These include:
+We have decided to look at the top three biggest review platforms for the UK: Google, Trustpilot and Facebook.

 Trustpilot - 9.6/10